Weissbad Appenzell, Switzerland

 Starting fee

-The starting fee per athlete is fixed at CHF 100.00.
+The entry fee is set at CHF 100.00 per participant.
 The starting fee per team (CHF 300.00) is due for the regular registration before the race and will be collected by the organizer after the registration.

 Cancellation of registration

 A team can withdraw from the race.
 Cancellation must be reported at any time to the race management or to registration@alpstein-crossing.ch.
-A cancellation can be made free of charge up to one month before the race.
-Starting fees cannot be refunded for withdrawals after July 31.
+Withdrawals can be made free of charge up to two weeks before the race.
+For withdrawals after the deadline of two weeks before the race day, entry fees can no longer be refunded.
 The starting fees will then be charged to the team.

 If ALPSTEIN CROSSING is cancelled due to force major, the organization reserves the right to withhold CHF 30.00 of the paid entry fee per team.
 In case of cancellation, CHF 210.00 will be refunded to the team accordingly.
 In case of cancellation, the team will be refunded CHF 270.00 accordingly.